gigasquid/gigasquid.github.io/source/_posts/2014-02-01-hitchhikers-guide-to-clojure.markdown

-To tell the story of the book, it is best to tell the story of two people whose lives were affected by it: Amy Denn, one of the last remaining [Pascal](http://en.wikipedia.org/wiki/Pascal_(programming_language) developers in Cincinnnati, and Frank Pecan, a time traveler, guidebook reseacher, and friend of Amy.
+To tell the story of the book, it is best to tell the story of two people whose lives were affected by it: Amy Denn, one of the last remaining [Pascal](http://en.wikipedia.org/wiki/Pascal_(programming_language) developers in Cincinnati, and Frank Pecan, a time traveler, guidebook reseacher, and friend of Amy.

 Amy, at this moment, was completely unaware of the chronological